By Adela D. Louie, Last updated: January 6, 2024

 Once that the Google Drive is down, then that is one reason as to why you will not be able to access any of the files that you have.
-For you to know the status of Google Drive, you can go ahead and check in the G Suite Status Dashboard.
+Therefore, if you wanted to fix the “ Google Drive Access Denied” error, the first thing you should do is to check the status of Google Drive, you can go ahead and check in the G Suite Status Dashboard.

 There are instances that the error message “Google Drive Access Denied” can be solved when you make use of different web browser.